MetaMask/metamask-docs/docs/guide/mobile-best-practices.md

 ## The Provider (window.ethereum)

-::: danger Breaking Changes Imminent
+::: danger Breaking Provider Changes
-MetaMask Mobile is also affected by the breaking changes to our provider, and the removal of `window.web3`.
+We are in the process of shipping changes that will break some Ethereum web applications.
-These changes may ship at any time, and all future major versions of MetaMask on all platforms will be affected.
+These changes have already shipped for the MetaMask browser extension, and may ship for MetaMask Mobile at any time.
 Please read our [Migration Guide](./provider-migration.html) for more details.

 Action is required for Ethereum application developers only.